www-splitcells-net/net.splitcells.network/README.md

 A detailed introduction and documentation can be found [here](http://splitcells.net/net/splitcells/gel/index.html).

 An overview of the projects can be found [here](#networks-structure).
+Some of them are not strictly related to optimization and can be used in other contexts as well.
+[OS State Interface](./projects/net.splitcells.os.state.interface/README.md) is the main example of such.

 ## Where to start?